ByungkyuKang/Portfolio/AI_Data_Engineering_Journey/Week_07_Missing_Value_Handling/README.md

 - Save missing value analysis results as CSV files
 - Understand why `== None` should not be used to check `NaN`
 - Understand that empty strings are not always treated as missing values
+- Fill missing values using `fillna()`
+- Fill missing categorical values with fixed values
+- Fill missing numeric values with the mean
+- Fill missing numeric values with the median
+- Fill missing categorical values with the mode using `mode()[0]`
+- Fill missing boolean values with `False`
+- Handle boolean columns safely with nullable boolean dtype
+- Fill different columns with different values using a dictionary
+- Check missing values again after using `fillna()`
+- Count total missing values after filling
+- Create a before-and-after missing value summary DataFrame
+- Understand that `fillna()` does not permanently modify the original DataFrame unless the result is assigned back
+- Understand why using one fill value for all columns can be dangerous
+- Apply `fillna()` concepts to a separate customer orders practice dataset
+- Create a new column after filling missing values
+- Save filled datasets and fillna summary results as CSV files

-These concepts are important foundations for data cleaning, data quality checks, analysis preparation, and machine learning workflows.
+These concepts are important foundations for data cleaning, data quality checks, analysis preparation, reporting, and machine learning workflows.